Review by Alta

 The cards are the standard LoScarabeo size and the finish and quality are superb.

-See card images from the Dark Angels Tarot
+See sample card images from the Dark Angels Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images